-A Fire Permit is needed for any kind of open burning outside with the exception of barbecue grills (This includes enclosed wire mesh fire pits and clay pot fire pits).
-There are two permit options:
+A Fire Permit is required for any kind of open burning outside with the exception of barbecue grills (This includes enclosed wire mesh fire pits and clay pot fire pits).

-To obtain a permit, an adult (18 years or older) must come in person to the fire station between 8:00 am and 8:00 pm.
-The permit must be onsite while the fire is burning and all rules must be followed.
+To obtain a permit apply here between the hours of 8 AM and 6 PM.
+Your permit approval must be onsite while the fire is burning and all rules are to be strictly followed.
 Open burning of grass, leaves, cardboard, garbage, etc. is not allowed in the City of Columbia Heights.
 An adult must be in constant attendance during all burning.

 Recreational fire requirements are as follows:

-- All fire rings or pits must be located a minimum of 25 feet away from any structures such as houses, garages and sheds.
-Manufactured enclosed freestanding fire pits must be located a minimum of 10 feet away from any structures such as houses, garages and sheds.
+- Fire rings or pits must be located a minimum of 25 feet (7.62 meters) away from all structures such as houses, garages and sheds.
+Manufactured enclosed freestanding fire pits must be located a minimum of 15 feet (4.5 meters) away from all structures.